OpusCapita/excel-service/README.md

 # excel-service

 ### Description
-Excel service contains a react component for button to open import file window and JS service with methods to export data to Excel and import data from Excel
+Excel service contains a react component for button to open import file window and JS methods to export data to Excel and import data from Excel

 ### Installation
 ```